naikshubham/Rasa-Introduction/README.md

 - Rule based entity recognition using Facebook's Duckling: ner_http_duckling
 - Training an extractor for custom entities: ner_crf

+`Book a table for June 10th at a sushi restraunt in New York City`

+In a restraunt search example, extracting entities out of the above sentence include extracting `June 10th` as `date` , `sushi` as `restraunt` and `New York city` as a `location`.

+##### Beyond keywords : Context
+- Keywords don't work for entities we haven't seen before Use contextual clues:
+- Spelling
+- Capitalization
+- Words occuring before & after

+- Pattern recognition

 #### SpaCy

 The spaCy library offers pretrained entity extractors.
 As with the word embeddings, only certain languages are supported.
 If our language is supported, the component `ner_spacy` is the recommended option to recognise entities like organization names, people's names, or places.